 What is NOT an individually trained task?

-Why are individually trained Tasks so important?
+Why are individually trained tasks so important?

-Trained tasks that mitigate the effects of a disabling condition are the legal basis for granting access rights to individuals with disabilities under the Americans with Disabilities Act.
+Trained tasks that mitigate the effects of a disabling condition are the legal basis for granting access rights to individuals with disabilities under the ADA.
 An assistance dog with this special training is viewed as assistive technology / medical equipment, not as a pet.
 Businesses have the right to ask an individual with a disability, partnered with an assistance dog, “What tasks does your service animal perform?”
 This question can be asked if there is any doubt about the dog’s legal status and whether to impose their restrictive pet policies.
 An acceptable answer might be, “my service dog is trained to get help for me in a medical crisis by ____________.”
 (Fill in the blank as to the specific task) You do not have to reveal your disability in formulating your reply.
 Businesses also have the right to exclude any animal, including a service animal, who threatens the health or safety of other people through aggressive or unruly behavior.
 An assistance dog can also be evicted for disruptive behavior that interferes with a business providing goods or services.
 The DOJ used the example of a dog barking in a movie theater.